Yellow987/Single-Transferable-Vote-JS-Google-Sheets/README.md

 ## Notes
 Due to the limitations of the Google Script platform, large ballots (tested at 1000+) may cause the election to fail due to "running out of memory".
 A workaround is currently underdevelopment, and aims to use the downloadable .csv format to calculate the winners of the STV election on locally executing JS.
+Will be delivered in time for the 2021 Student council elections!